 What are the best computer speakers?

-Our runner-up is the Audioengine HD3, Bluetooth bookshelf speakers that match the precise sound found on most wired computer speakers.
+The Audioengine HD3 currently sits at No.1 on our best computer speakers list.
+These Bluetooth bookshelf speakers match the precise sound found on most wired computer speakers.
 Bass is tight and the midrange is emphasized for vocals to shine.
 Connectivity is spot-on too, so you won’t ever have to worry about dropout when streaming music.
 It’s also one of the better-looking models out there with a retro-inspired design that’s donned in a wooden veneer and mesh magnetic grille.

-For bargain hunters, there’s the Creative GigaWorks T20 Series II, which is an older model that lacks the high-end functionality of modern computer speakers, but still gets the job done for cheap.
-Bass and treble are nicely balanced and can be easily adjusted.
+For bargain hunters, there is the Creative Pebble V3, which packs loud sound into a compact design that is perfect for small desks and most media formats (music, video games, movies).
+The Edifier R1280DB is a relatively affordable option with numerous connection options that balances smooth-sounding mids and highs superbly.
 PC gamers looking to spend little for big sound may want to put the Razer Nommo on their radar, as the dual-speaker system produces clear stereo imaging that enhances the gaming experience.

 The best computer speakers you can buy today